vectordotdev/vector/changelog.d/21201_fields_iter.fix.md

-The fields iterator now quotes all invalid path segments and he reduce transform can correctly parse path containing special characters.
+The `reduce` transform no longer panics when reducing fields that contain special characters.